Is0meone/Split-the-costs/README.md

    - POST/GET
    - parameter1, parameter2, parameter3...
    - result1, result2, result3...
+### Important
+For testing purpuses there is a master token, which is always valid - "MasterToken".
+You can use it instead of JWT token as "Bearer Token" in PostMan.
 ### /authorisation:
 Basic idea behind implemented authorisation is to return Bearer token whenever a user is logging in or registering.
 On app side destroying token when